parth-16/SentimentAnalysis/README.md

 Support Vector Machine
 ### Model evaluation
 ### Inferences and Takeaways
-1. In terms of accuracy, SVM performs the best.
+In terms of accuracy, SVM performs the best.
 Next best is the Logistic Regression model.
 Naive Bayes and Random Forest have almost equal accuracies and last is the KNN model.

 ### Future work
+1. I plan to implement more advanced deep learning architectures like transformer-based models (e.g., BERT, GPT) to capture more intricate patterns in sentiment data.
+2. I also plan to explore techniques for sentiment analysis that can handle multiple languages for improved user experience and also perform text summarization.
+3. I will be developing a real-time sentiment analyzer using this trained model to perform sentiment analysis on tweets extracted from the Twitter API in real-time.